Macy's 4th of July Fireworks: 2010s to present

 Macy's wanted to hold the 2011 fireworks display in Upper New York Bay as a tribute to the 125th anniversary of the Statue of Liberty, and was given permission from the National Park Service to shoot off some of the fireworks from Liberty Island, but the proposed change in venue was nixed by city officials because they said Lower Manhattan wouldn't be able to handle the number of spectators.

 In May 2013, for the first time in its history, organizers appointed a creative ambassador—R&B musician Usher—to develop the show's concept and soundtrack, which would carry the theme "It Begins with A Spark".
 Usher explained that the show would reflect "who we are as Americans and who we have evolved to be throughout the years, both good and bad, up and downs", and be "a merge of old and new"; it would feature renditions of "The Star-Spangled Banner" by Jimi Hendrix and the Slovak Radio Symphony Orchestra, and "America the Beautiful" by Blake Shelton and Miranda Lambert (at the time, both Shelton and Usher were coaches on The Voice, a music competition series aired by fireworks broadcaster NBC), as well as popular music by Frank Sinatra, Kanye West, Kelly Clarkson, Rihanna, Sam Cooke, Swedish House Mafia, and Usher.
-While the soundtrack did receive mixed reviews by some critics for its reliance on pop music (and, in particular, featuring several of Usher's own hit singles), Usher stated that he enjoyed "looking out over the crowd to see all those faces, people of different ages and races" during the show, while the NBC telecast had its highest viewership in a decade.
+While the soundtrack did receive mixed reviews by some critics for its reliance on pop music (including several of Usher's own hits in particular), Usher stated that he enjoyed "looking out over the crowd to see all those faces, people of different ages and races" throughout the show.
+The NBC telecast had its highest viewership in a decade.